andreacfromtheapp/freesound-credits/docs/CONTRIBUTING.md

 responsibility to both the project and the individual making the contribution.
 Reviews and feedback must be helpful, insightful, and geared towards improving the contribution as opposed to blocking it.
-Should you have reasons why you feel the PR shouldn\'t land, explain what those are.
-Don\'t expect to be able to block a Pull Request from advancing just because you say \"No\" without giving an explanation.
+Should you have reasons why you feel the PR shouldn't land, explain what those are.
+Don't expect to be able to block a Pull Request from advancing just because you say "No" without giving an explanation.
 Stay open to having your mind changed.
 Stay open to working with the contributor to make the Pull Request better.

 Dismissive or disrespectful reviews of the contributor or any other reviewers disincline with the [Code of Conduct](docs/CODE_OF_CONDUCT.md).

-When reviewing a Pull Request, the primary goals consist of for the codebase to improve and for the person submitting the request to succeed. \*Even if a Pull Request doesn\'t land, the submitters should come away from the experience feeling like their effort wasn\'t wasted or unappreciated\*.
+When reviewing a Pull Request, the primary goals consist of for the codebase to improve and for the person submitting the request to succeed. _Even if a Pull Request doesn't land, the submitters should come away from the experience feeling like their effort wasn't wasted or unappreciated_.
 Treat every Pull Request from a new contributor as an opportunity to grow the community.

 ### Review a bit at a time